Dash2224/Dash2224/README.md

 - 👋 Hi, I’m @Dash2224
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning CS50x & CS50p
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me sehashdananjaya@gmail.com FB- sehash dananjaya Phone +94777800929
+- 📫 How to reach me sehashdananjaya@gmail.com

 <!---
 Dash2224/Dash2224 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.